-Material: Cutting boards are available in a variety of materials including wood, bamboo, man-made composites, and plastic.
-For a meat carving board, look for wood, which is naturally antibacterial, or plastic, which can usually be cleaned in the dishwasher.
-Normally, looks aren't as important for cutting boards, but since carving boards tend to come out of the cupboards for the holidays and can double as serving dishes, you may want to pay more attention to aesthetics.
+Cutting boards are available in a variety of materials including wood, bamboo, man-made composites, and plastic.
+For a meat carving board, look for wood or plastic, the latter of which can usually be cleaned in the dishwasher.
+Usually, looks aren't as important as function, but since carving boards tend to come out of the cupboards for the holidays and can double as serving dishes, you might want to pay more attention to aesthetics.

-Design: Specifically, you’ll want to look at the size and features, such as dual sides and juice grooves.
-If you plan on carving whole hams or birds on this board, you'll need to account for enough space.
-Generally, a 20 x 15-inch board should be able to fit any full-sized bird with some space to spare.
-Keep in mind, however, that big boards are harder to wash and store, plus you’ll need extra counter space when you use them.
-Grooved cutting boards will be more useful than flat boards for carving meat (and not to mention juicy produce such as tomatoes or watermelon), as the well will be able to catch juices that run off as you slice.
+Specific features that you’ll want to pay attention to are dual sides, spikes, and juice grooves.
+The larger the proteins you plan to carve on this board, the larger your board will need to be.
+For the most part, a 20 x 15-inch board can fit any full-sized bird with enough room to spare.
+As convenient as the big boards are, they’re also harder to wash and store, plus you’ll need extra counter space when you use them.
+Grooved cutting boards are more useful than flat boards for carving meat (and juicy produce such as tomatoes or watermelon) because they are able to catch juices that run off as you’re slicing.
 Some boards are double-sided, though, so you can get the best of both worlds.

 The edge of the wood that faces out on your board will indicate how it performs and lasts.
 “Edge grain” means the carving board is made from parallel pieces of wood that have been fused together.
 This style of board is recognized for durability and lower price.
 “End grain” boards usually have a checkered pattern, as the board is made from end pieces of wood.
-They are known for their "self-healing” factor (as some wooden boards may be subject to splitting, splintering, warping, or cracking without proper care).
-Some also say end grain boards are better on knives.
-But these come with a much higher price tag.
+They are known for their "self-healing factor" as some wooden boards may be subject to splitting, splintering, warping, or cracking without proper care.
+But end grain boards come with a much higher price tag.

-Maintenance: Most wooden carving and cutting boards must be treated first.
+Most wooden carving and cutting boards must be treated first.
 That hairy, rough feel is the reaction of a new cutting or carving board's fiber raising.
 The fibers between its grain will rise when wet because it's new.
 Most wooden boards must be oiled regularly to maintain their finish, but we promise it’s low labor to maintain a great board in the long run.
 “If a board has started to warp, split, or crack, it may be time to start looking for a new one," says Osborne.